dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

      *socket-condition-details*

-     -  Most socket conditions originate in error return codes from Open Dylan's Winsock2 library, an FFI interface to the native socket library Winsock2.
+     -  Most socket conditions originate in error return codes from the underlying host operating system's network library.
      -  The *socket-condition-details* slot provides information about the low-level failure which was the source for the condition.
-In most cases this slot will hold an instance of ``<socket-accessor-condition>``, below.
+In most cases this slot will hold an instance of :class:`<socket-accessor-condition>`.
-     -  When creating general instances of ``<socket-condition>``, you can use the *details:* keyword to set the value for this slot.
+     -  When creating general instances of :class:`<socket-condition>`, you can use the *details:* keyword to set the value for this slot.

 .. class:: <socket-error>

-   The class ``<socket-error>`` is the superclass of all unrecoverable socket conditions.
+   The superclass of all unrecoverable socket conditions.

    :superclasses: :class:`<socket-condition>`